 Set just below The Acropolis, the Athenian Agora is considered to be Greece’s second most famous archaeological site.
 In Greek, the word ‘agora’ is a reference to a gathering or market place.
 The site stayed in use for almost 5,000 years but in the present day, archaeologists explore the site to discover more about ancient Athens.

 Visitors can admire the rebuilt Stoa of Attalos, an impressive building within the site, as well as learn about the Temple of Helphaestus.
 The Athenian Agora is open to the public, showcasing stone carvings, columns and statues.
 It’s recommended that you visit the Museum of the Ancient Agora first to get an understanding of the history and allow two to three hours to enjoy the museum and the site itself.

 Perhaps most well-known for its extremely narrow canal, leaving just a few feet between boats and the steep cliff faces, Corinth is well worth a visit.
 The ancient city was once flourishing, with good trade links and a prime location.
 Corinth prospered under Roman rule.
 Visitors can wander through the Temple of Aphrodite, the Temple of Apollo and the Roman forum.
 To delve deeper into the site’s history, stop by the Ancient Corinth Museum.

 Evidence of ancient Greece can be found all over the country.
-On your holiday, take the time to walk among the scattered houses, temples and theatres that were once home to thriving civilisations.
+On your family cruise holiday, take the time to walk among the scattered houses, temples and theatres that were once home to thriving civilisations.
 Have you visited Greece?
 Do you have any tips to share with your fellow travellers?
 We’d love to hear from you!

 Image credits: Andy Hay, Ronny Siegel, Carole Raddato, Andy Hay, Tilemahos Efthimladis